LittleBitwise/LSL-Plugin/README.md

 This is primarily a syntax definition for Linden Scripting Language (LSL).
 It has been hand-written from scratch with accurate syntax in mind for maximum theming support.

-It also includes a completely custom theme _and_ code color scheme for Sublime Text.
+It also includes a completely custom theme _and_ code color scheme for Sublime Text 4.

-### Big thank you to [Makopo's LSL package for Sublime Text](https://github.com/Makopo/sublime-text-lsl), which I have been using for years!
+### Big thank you to [Makopo's LSL package for Sublime Text](https://github.com/Makopo/sublime-text-lsl)!

 The syntax definition of that package has been a little lacking, so I wrote this as a small learning experience.
 I intend to use this as a drop-in replacement, rather than dive into the code that would generate this file.

 To use this syntax as a replacement, replace the contents of `Sublime Text/Packages/LSL/LSL.sublime-syntax` with the file from this repo.
 The "LSL > LSL" language option will become "LSL > Bitwise-LSL"

+The other files/folders can be dropped into the package's root.
+These will add early features (handcrafted) that haven't come through KWDB to Makopo's package.

 Some specific improvements include:
 - doesn't break if preprocessor definitions include templates / functions / scopes